mercadopago/devsite-docs/guides/localization/considerations-argentina.en.md

 <script src="https://secure.mlstatic.com/sdk/javascript/v1/mercadopago.js"></script>
 ```

-We will use the MercadoPago library to check the `installments` feature.
+We will use the Mercado Pago library to check the `installments` feature.

 ```javascript
 <script type="text/javascript">